em-bst/graph-neural-networks/REPORT.md

 You can find a general Data Exploration here :
 **LINK TO EXPLORATION.IPYNB**

-Here is two boxplots showing the distribution of our target variable :
+Here is two boxplots showing the distribution of our target variable, the second one not displaying extreme values in the data :

 <p align="center">
 <img src="images/report_imgs/boxes_w_outliers.png" alt="Image Alt Text" width="400"/>